Table of Contents Show

-One of the must-visit attractions of the West Virginia Mountains is its highest waterfall – Blackwater Falls State Park at a 57″ cascade.
+One of the must-visit attractions is its highest waterfall – Blackwater Falls State Park at a 57″ cascade.
 The lush forest hiking trail, red spruce mountain, and the tanned acid look of the fallen hemlock give the water an amber tint appearance.

 8. Chimney Rocks

 This place gets its name from its appearance of a chimney stack-like rock formation.
-The view is considered one of the best views of the West Virginia Mountains.
+The view is considered one of the best views.
 Even though the hike here at Chimney Rocks is deemed problematic, after you ascend the first 2.7 miles of North Fork Mountain Trail, hikers will never repent of this challenging climb.

 9. The Declassified Bunker

 This bunker located at The Greenbrier Resort was constructed in 1961.
 It was built as one of the top-secret bunkers in a super-size to house all the 535 members of the Congress of the Eisenhower era.

 This bunker was in active use for nearly 30 years and was constantly updated, keeping pace with technological advancements so that it could be used during an emergency.

 A heritage railway that will take you back to the steam engine era, listening to the blow of the train’s whistle while the steam billows out above the train is a delightful experience, especially for train lovers.

 Train rides begin at the Cass Depot and offer views filled with rich histories and unparalleled views of the wilderness.
 This state park surrounds the train tracks and includes the town of Cass and a part of the summit of Bald Knob, the highest point of the Allegheny Mountains, attracting many visitors.

 11. The Quiet Zone